Raid on Mittenheide: Under Soviet Occupation

-Following Nazi and Soviet aggression on Poland in September 1939, the Second Polish Republic was divided by the two allied powers under the terms of the Ribbentrop-Molotov pact.
+Following Nazi and Soviet aggression on Poland in September 1939, the Second Polish Republic was divided by the two allied powers under the terms of the Molotov–Ribbentrop Pact.
 The area of Białystok became part of the Byelorussian Soviet Socialist Republic, and was annexed by the Soviet Union.
 Thousands ethnic Poles, and also Belarusians and Jews, were forcibly deported to Siberia.
 Among the deported Poles were civil servants, judges, police officers, professional army officers, factory owners, landlords, political activists, leaders of cultural, educational and religious organisations, and others activists in the community.
 All of them were dubbed enemies of the people.

-Polish resistance against the Soviets in the area of Białystok (especially along the swampy Biebrza river) began immediately after the September Campaign and in mid-1940 there were conspirational organizations in 161 towns and villages in the future area of Bezirk Bialystok.
+Polish resistance against the Soviets in the area of Białystok (especially along the swampy Biebrza river) began immediately after the September Campaign and in mid-1940 there were conspirational organizations in 161 towns and villages in the future area of Bialystok District.
 Skirmishes with the NKVD were common, mostly around Jedwabne, where the anti-Soviet feelings were the strongest.

 Under Nazi Occupation

-During the Nazi occupation, German terror in Bezirk Białystok worsened and most atrocities on civilian population were committed by German units and police from neighboring East Prussia.
+During the Nazi occupation, German terror in Białystok District worsened and most atrocities on civilian population were committed by German units and police from neighboring East Prussia.

-On July 17, 1943, the Germans killed all 257 inhabitants of the village of Krasowo-Czestki, near Wysokie Mazowieckie, (including 83 under seventeen years of age), ransacked their belongings and burned the village.
-In the following days several other massacres were committed: in the village of Sikory-Tomkowieta, German SS Kommando Mueller killed 49 people, in Zawada and Laskowce, 58 persons were killed, in Grzedy - 36, in Wnory-Wandy - 32.
-Altogether, in July 1943 alone, the Germans killed around 800 civilians in the western part of Bezirk Bialystok.
+On July 17, 1943, the Germans killed all 257 inhabitants of the village of Krasowo-Częstki, near Wysokie Mazowieckie (including 83 under seventeen years of age), ransacked their belongings and burned the village.
+In the following days several other massacres were committed: in the village of Sikory-Tomkowięta, German SS Kommando Mueller killed 49 people, in Zawada and Laskowce, 58 persons were killed, in Grzedy - 36, in Wnory-Wandy - 32.
+Altogether, in July 1943 alone, the Germans killed around 800 civilians in the western part of Bialystok District.
 Polish resistance fighters decided to take revenge on the Germans.

 The attack

-In July 1943 Colonel Stanisław Karolkiewicz (nom de guerre Szczęsny) organized a unit of the Striking Cadre Battalions, which was part of the right-wing Konfederacja Narodu.
+In July 1943 Colonel Stanisław Karolkiewicz (nom de guerre Szczęsny) organized a unit of the Striking Cadre Battalions, which was part of the right-wing Confederation of the Nation.
 Its members chose their noms de guerre from characters of Pan Tadeusz, an epic poem by Adam Mickiewicz.
-Since the Striking Cadre Battalions headquarters permitted retaliatory attacks, the Poles decided to make a raid on East Prussia, in the area of Johannisburg.
-The choice was not accidental - many German soldiers and administration workers in Bezirk Bialystok came from that part of the Third Reich.
-There lived their families and there, the Germans felt safe.
+Since the Striking Cadre Battalions' headquarters permitted retaliatory attacks, the Poles decided to make a raid on East Prussia, in the area of Johannisburg.
+The choice was not accidental - many German soldiers and administration workers in Bialystok District came from that part of the Third Reich.
+There, they lived their families, and there, the Germans felt safe.

 Colonel Stanislaw Karolkiewicz and his unit of 28 well-armed men, avoiding German troops, started off from the Wysokie Mazowieckie County.
-They crossed the Narew and the Biebrza, reaching the northern part of the Lomza County.
+They crossed the Narew and the Biebrza, reaching the northern part of the Łomża County.
 Karolkiewicz and his men were closely cooperating with local structures of the National Armed Forces, which was a dominant underground organization in this part of occupied Poland and whose members provided Karolkiewicz with vital information about the Prussian side of the border.